Support for Medieval Studies

 This page is under construction.
 The intention of this is to assist members of the Society and the medievalist community more widely in securing support for their research.
 If you know of other grants or support available, please contact the Society so the information can be added here.

 In the first instance, medievalists will want to be aware of the support available from the Society itself.
 We presently offer:

 Travel Bursaries, with two rounds of funding each year

 Small Grants to support research, for details of which contact the Society

-The Annual Medium Ævum Essay Prize, the deadline for which is the second Thursday in December
+The Annual Medium Ævum Essay Prize, the deadline for which is 1st December each year.